Texas Tech University Archives

 On October 3rd, Katharine Hayhoe, Associate Professor in Political Science and Director of the Climate Science Center at Texas Tech, participated in a televised discussion with President Barack Obama and actor Leonardo DiCaprio on climate change as part of the White House South by South Lawn event.

-On June 10th, Sheryl Swoopes will be one of six inductees into the Women's Basketball Hall of Fame.
+On June 10th, Sheryl Swoopes was one of six inductees into the Women's Basketball Hall of Fame.

 Back to the Guide to Women's Resources in the University Archives page